-This workshop aims to produce a collection of new theoretical perspectives or conceptual frameworks that can help us to better analyse and understand the global environment in which the EU cultivates its foreign relations.
-We will start from the hardly controversial premise that the EU faces considerable internal and external challenges.
-The workshop will focus on the external challenges, including a less friendly US, a more assertive Russia, an emerging superpower China and an increasingly instable neighbourhood.
-Workshop participants will examine the interplays between ontology (realities, social and/or material) and epistemology (how can we know?).
+The workshop “Theorizing New Realities: EU foreign policy facing new challenges” in Aarhus (11-12 November 2019) aimed to produce a collection of new theoretical perspectives or conceptual frameworks that can help us to better analyse and understand the global environment in which the EU cultivates its foreign relations.
+We started from the hardly controversial premise that the EU faces considerable internal and external challenges.
+The workshop focussed on the external challenges, including a less friendly US, a more assertive Russia, an emerging superpower China and an increasingly instable neighbourhood.
+Workshop participants examined the interplays between ontology (realities, social and/or material) and epistemology (how can we know?).

 Scholarship tends to refrain from engaging in creative theorizing and instead relies on applying or reproducing conventional perspectives.
 The global environment in which the EU operates has been conceptualized very differently, including a global public domain, an (anarchical) international society, an international system with changing configurations of power, or a global polity.